5 Rules for Choosing a Business Name

 Once again this is vital because you want customers and clients to be able to remember your business’s name (and be able to tell other people what it is).
 But it’s also important for promotional purposes.
 You want a business name, for example, that will fit well on a business card, look good displayed on a sign or in an ad, and perhaps even a business name that will serve well as a domain name and show up well in search if you have an online business.
 So keep it as short as possible.

 And one last tip: Think about colors when you’re choosing a business name.
-Colors will be an important component of your business logo and other business promotion materials and your business website, and colors have strong emotional associations, too.
+Colors will be an important component of your business logo and other business promotional materials and your business website, and colors have strong emotional associations, too.
 Red, for example, is an aggressive color; its fiery elements are associated with speed, excitement, and passion while green is a calming color associated with growth, renewal, and nature.

 Registering and Protecting Your Business Name